harporoeder/ebpfsnitch/README.md

 ## How firewall rules operate

-Each rule is comprised of a set of clauses, and a verdict.
+Each rule is comprised of a set of clauses and a verdict.
 Each clause matches a property of a packet to value.
 If every clause in a rule matches, then the packet matches the rule and the verdict for that rule is used (allow / deny).

 Rules are sorted by a configured priority.
 Each rule is tried until a match is found and a verdict can be determined.
-If no rule matches a packet the daemon will send a query to the interface which then displays a dialog asking to create a new rule to match that packet.
+If no rule matches a packet, the daemon will send a query to the interface which then displays a dialog asking to create a new rule to match that packet.

 By default rules are not persisted to disk.
-When the daemon restarts, rules will be lost.
+When the daemon restarts rules will be lost.
 If through the dialog you check the `persistent` box, the new rule will be saved to disk and be active when the daemon is restarted.